Scripture Passage: Exodus 20:17

 God has given us a desire for love and happiness.
 It’s not wrong to want success or victory, nor is it wrong to acquire these things.
-Rather, this commandment warns against unlawful desires.
+Rather, this commandment warns against unlawful desire.
 Covetousness has an appetite that is never satisfied.
 Whether material possessions, money, power, fame, or status, we have been tricked into believing that newer, bigger, or better will bring us happiness.
 If we want to know the secret of satisfaction, we reject any trace of covetousness in our lives.

-First, think about the perplexing problem of covetousness.
 It is a very deceptive and debasing problem; not many acknowledge that they struggle with this sin.
 We are egocentric by nature and often wear the cloak of self-righteousness.
 Adrian Rogers says, “The heart of the human problem is the problem of the human heart.”

 It’s a destructive problem.
 There is a reason why the Bible condemns making riches our lifelong goal.
 When we do that, we make gods out of wealth when our desire should actually be to "Seek first the kingdom of God and His righteousness" (Matthew 6:33).